ibm-cloud-docs/ibm-cloud-provider-for-terraform/provider/event-streams-resources.md

 ```

-### Example 2 Create a topic on an existing event streams instance
+### Example 2 Create a topic on an existing Event Streams instance
 {: #event-stream-sample2}

-Create topic on an existing event streams instance.
+Create topic on an existing Event Streams instance.
 {: shortdesc}

 The owner of the `ibmcloud_api_key` has permission to create Event Streams instance in a specified resource group.
 However, you need the manager role to create the instance in order to create topic.